Barcelona with kids

 See why Plaça de Catalunya is named Barcelona’s nerve centre

 As soon as you arrive at Placa de Catalunya, you will see why I added it to the list of things to do Barcelona.
 Built-in 1889 The square, covers 48,500 square metres, which is why many concerts and public events scheduled here.

 This family-friendly area which was once the perfect place for live debates is now a great place for gatherings.
 Discover the many sculptures and fountains or enjoy grabbing some food at Barcelona’s most famous cafe Cafe Zurich.

 Spend time at a Barcelona Beach

-There are a few beaches spread along Barcelona, so finding a space to park yourself for the day won’t be hard.
+There are a few beaches spread along the coast of Barcelona, so finding a space to park yourself for the day won’t be hard.
 Of course, this depends on what time of year that you plan your family vacation.

 If you are not heading to Barcelona with kids in Summer, then head down to the beach and have lunch at one of the restaurants.
 There is something special about the ocean at any time of the year.

 You can not go past visiting The Gothic Cathedral; its grand appearance is a must for any age.
 Building commenced the 13th century and completed it in the 15th century!
 It took them a long time to build it, so it’s worth taking a look to discover for yourself why it is worth checking out.
 Your little ones (and big ones for that matter) will love the architecture as it is very different to most they have probably seen so far.

 Check times here before you go, most mornings entry starts at 10 am however this can change at any time.
 Sunday’s usually open in the afternoon around 2 pm; you can now buy tickets for entry as well as (with bigger children) you can choose to head up to the terrace and enjoy the spectacular view.